neondatabase/website/content/docs/guides/logical-replication-kafka-confluent.md

 ## Verify your Kafka stream

-To verify that events now being published to a Kafka stream in Confluent:
+To verify that events are now being published to a Kafka stream in Confluent:

 1. Insert a row into your `users` table from the Neon SQL Editor or a `psql` client connect to your Neon database.
 For example: